-Under special circumstances, and at the discretion of the school leadership, 'incomplete' grades for a trimester or final exam can be made up.
-The student will meet with a member of the school leadership team, the advisor, and teacher to determine an acceptable timeframe to complete the work.
+Under special circumstances, and at the discretion of the Director of Curriculum, 'incomplete' grades for a trimester or final exam can be made up.
+The student will meet with the Director of Curriculum, the advisor, and teacher to determine an acceptable timeframe to complete the work.
 If work is not completed in the timeframe established, the 'incomplete' will be recorded as a failing grade.

-Parent / Guardian Conferences
+Parent/Guardian Conferences

-Parent/Guardian-Teacher-Student conferences can be scheduled at any time prompted by the Parent/Guardian, the student, a teacher, or the administration.
-To request a conference, please contact your child's advisor.
+Parent/Guardian-Teacher-Student conferences can be scheduled at any time-prompted by the Parent/Guardian, the student, a teacher, or the administration.
+To request a conference, please contact your child's Advisor.